 Fiduciary liability insurance is broader than an EBL insurance policy because it covers not only administrative errors and omissions but also liability for a breach of fiduciary duty from negligent acts in the administration of employee benefit plans.

 In addition, many EBL insurers specifically exclude any claims resulting from ERISA violations.

 EBL insurance can help protect your business from mistakes made during benefits administration.

-This is particularly important for small businesses who want to offer employee benefits but do not have a staff member dedicated full-time to benefits administration.
+This is particularly important for small businesses that want to offer employee benefits but do not have a staff member dedicated full-time to benefits administration.
 In this case, errors and omissions are easy to make and fairly common.

 It’s also important to note that employee benefits liability insurance should not be used as a substitute for good risk management.

-If your current insurance professional has never addressed coverages such as EBL with you before, then I’d encourage you to reach out to us today.
+If your current insurance professional has never addressed coverages such as EBL with you before, I’d encourage you to reach out to us today.

 - You can call or text us at 518.960.6600